 Get in Touch

-To understand the scope of your DUI charge and to ensure you’re properly represented, contact K.J.
+To understand the scope of your DUI charge and to ensure you’re properly represented, contact the DUI lawyers at K.J.
 Law P.A.
-Let us put our experience to work in your defense and help you navigate the mandatory penalties associated with your charge.
-Contact us today at 352-735-4342.
+Let us put our experience to work in your defense and help you navigate the mandatory penalties associated with your criminal law charge.
+Contact our DUI attorneys today at 352-735-4342.